Mylene Niedzialkowski

 No, I have been working in the creative industry for 12 years.
 Previously, I worked with children suffering from serious illnesses, cancer, or degenerative diseases.
 It’s a job that I didn’t have the strength to return to when I had my children.
 So I turned to a passion activity where everyday life, even if it is serious, is much lighter.

 Either I start with a material that I find, and then I imagine an object based on it, or I think about a piece that I want to add to my collections.
 Everything starts from a desire.
 And then I pose all this by drawing.
-Hopefully, my ideas are precise and it only takes 2-3 drawings to move to the prototype stage.
+Hopefully, my ideas are precise, and it only takes 2-3 drawings to move to the prototype stage.
 But I can also spend several years designing an object or a work that I really want to make.

 They are favorites, a discovery of a material, and a desire to work on it.
 That’s all.

 I don’t think I have any advice because nothing is set in stone, ultimately, and I really learn every day.
-Maybe stay curious. not to lose your curiosity and your thirst for learning.
+Maybe stay curious.
+Not to lose your curiosity and your thirst for learning.

 I do not know…